Dade battle: The battle

-The battle began either at 10:00 a.m. (according to Alligator) or at 8 a.m. and ending around 4 p.m. (according to survivor Private Ransom Clark), with the Indians leaving around sunset."The Indians did not scalp or loot.
+The battle began either at 10:00 a.m. (according to Alligator) or at 8 a.m. and ending around 4 p.m. (according to survivor Private Ransom Clark), with the Native and Maroon allies leaving around sunset.
+"The Indians did not scalp or loot.
 They took food, and some clothes and ammunition, but nothing else.
 Only when they had withdrawn did a swarm of Negroes come to kill the wounded and loot the dead."

 Only three U.S. soldiers were reported to have survived the attack.
 Private Edward Decourcey had been covered by dead bodies, but for Ransom Clark, "the negroes, after catching me up by the heels, threw me down again with an oath: "He's dead enough."
 Then they stripped me of my clothes, shoes and hat and left me."
 The Indians hadn't scalped or butchered the dead and wounded when they over-ran Dade's men; they were in a hurry and were after guns, ammunition, and supplies.
 But when the Indians left the field, "negroes fifty or sixty in number, came up on horseback, entered the enclosure, and commenced hacking and cutting the wounded in a most savage manner...[with] frequent cries of "what have you got to sell?"
 The next day, a Seminole pursued them on horseback and Decourcey was killed after they had split to avoid joint capture.
 Clark made it back to Fort Brooke, collapsing within a mile of the Fort and being helped all the way back by a friendly Indian woman.
 Clark provided the only narrative from the Army's side of what had occurred.
 A third soldier, Private Joseph Sprague, age 32, born in Vergennes, Vermont, was on his 2nd enlistment and assigned to company B, 3rd Artillery.
 Pvt Sprague arrived at Fort Brooke on New Year's Day 1836, surviving his arm wound, and served in the army for 25 years, leaving the military in March 1843.
 He died in White Springs, Florida "probably in 1848."
 He was illiterate, and did not leave a report of the battle.

 In 1837, Louis Pacheco, the mulatto slave who guided and interpreted for the Dade command, resurfaced and gave a third eyewitness account of the battle.
-Pacheco had been ahead of the column, by his account, and was taken prisoner by the Indians.
-Some thought him to be a turncoat or informer.
+Pacheco had been ahead of the column, by his account, and was taken prisoner by the Indians; some thought him to be a turncoat or informer.
 He was shipped west with the Indians about that time, but returned to Florida shortly before his death in early 1895.